-The West front façade of Rouen Cathedral is impressive: framed by two tall towers, it is characterised by airy magnificence.
+The West Facade of Notre-Dame Cathedral in Rouen is impressive.
+Framed by two tall towers, it is characterised by airy magnificence.
 The three portals are surmounted by beautiful Gothic features: gables, rose window, statues, turrets, and open screens of the most elegant tracery.

 For many decades the West front façade was hidden behind scaffolding and its stoned blackened by air pollution.
 The recent restoration of the façade and the removal of all scaffolds revealed the stunning display of Gothic architecture to the people of Rouen who had never seen their cathedral so truly majestic.